intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/orca-data.md

 It supports data pre-processing from different data sources, like TensorFlow DataSet, PyTorch DataLoader, MXNet DataLoader, etc. and it supports various data format, like Pandas DataFrame, Numpy, Images, Parquet.

 The distributed backend engine can be [Spark](https://spark.apache.org/) or [Ray](https://github.com/ray-project/ray).
-We now support spark-based transformations to do the pre-processing, and provide functionality to seamlessly move data to Ray cluster for later Ray based training/inference.
+We now support Spark-based transformations to do the pre-processing, and provide functionality to seamlessly move data to Ray cluster for later Ray based training/inference.

 ---
 ## **XShards**

 XShards is a collection of data in Orca data API.
+For different backend, we have two XShards: SparkXShards and RayXShards.

+SparkXShards is a collection of data which can be pre-processed in parallel on Spark.
+SparkXShards can accept various data sources, like csv/json/parquet, Numpy, TensorFlow DataSet, Image, etc. And do the specified processing in parallel on Spark using common Python libraries such as Pandas, Numpy, PIL, TensorFlow Dataset, PyTorch DataLoader, etc.

+RayXShards is a collection of data which can be pre-processed in parallel on Ray.
+We support ingesting data in parallel to Ray from SparkXShards, and users can performance later training/inference on Ray.

-### **XShards general operations**
+### **XShards General Operations**

 #### **Pre-processing on XShards**